 In general, any asset or debt that was acquired during the marriage is considered marital property subject to division upon divorce.
 This includes real estate, vehicles, bank accounts, retirement accounts, investments, and debts like mortgages and credit card accounts.

 In rare cases, premarital assets may also be included in the division of property if they have been commingled with marital assets over time.

 A Florida court may choose to enforce or modify orders depending on the circumstances of the case.
 Enforcement occurs when one spouse does not comply with the requirements of their divorce agreement, such as neglecting to pay alimony or refusing to surrender an asset the court has awarded to the other spouse.
 When one of these is issued by a judge, all parties must abide by it or risk contempt of court or other serious penalties.

 A modification of orders occurs when either party seeks to modify some aspect of their existing divorce agreement for a specific reason.
 Often, this happens when a spouse paying support experiences a job loss, or if one parent needs to obtain full custody over a child who previously had visitation with the other parent for safety reasons.
-No matter what family legal issue you’re facing, you can trust a qualified Florida divorce attorney to help you overcome the obstacles ahead.
+No matter what family legal issue you’re facing, you can trust qualified Family lawyers in Florida to help you overcome the obstacles ahead.